Frequently Asked Questions

 Is the restaurant open and do I need a booking?

-The Wildhorse Bar and Grill is open daily in peak season.
+The Wildhorse Bar and Grill is open daily in peak season, from June 2026.

 Bookings are essential.
 Delicious fresh Modern Australian Cuisine is on offer and the menu changes.